jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/tutorial_1.rst

 1. Start the EnMAP-Box
 ----------------------

-* Start QGIS and click the |enmapicon| icon in the toolbar to open the EnMAP-Box.
+* Start QGIS and click the |enmapbox| icon in the toolbar to open the EnMAP-Box.
 The GUI of the EnMAP-Box consists of a **Menu** and a **Toolbar**, panels for **Data Sources** and **Data Views**, and the **QGIS Processing Toolbox** including the **EnMAP-Box geoalgorithms**.

 .. image:: tut_img/01_gui.png